redhat-cop/openshift-migration-best-practices/README.md

 X is gradually moved from 100 to 0.

-#### Stateless Apps - Individual audience-based migration
+#### Stateless Applications * Individual audience-based migration

-Apps are deployed in the 4.x cluster
+* Applications are deployed in the 4.x cluster
-(if needed) 4.x router default certificate contains also the 3.x  wildcard SAN Each application adds an additional route with the 3.x hostname
+* If necessary, the 4.x router default certificate includes the 3.x wildcard SAN.
+* Each application adds an additional route with the 3.x hostname.

-(optionally) the route with the 3.x hostname contains an appropriate certificate.
+* Optional: The route with the 3.x hostname contains an appropriate certificate.

 A per app VIP/proxy is created with two backends: the 3.x router VIP and the 4.x router VIP.